GandhiCloudLab/waiops320/installing-humio-on-openshift/readme.md

 This document helps to install Humio on RedHat Openshift Container Platform.

-The application logs are pushed to this Humio instance.
+The application logs are pushed to the Humio instance.
 The WAIOps pulls logs from the Humio and use it for logs anomaly detection.

 This is based on RedHat OpenShift 4.8 on IBM Cloud (ROKS).